devonfw-forge/devon4flutter-non-bloc-arch/pages/110-Under-the-Hood.md

 ## Hot Reload

 *Hot Reload* [\[25\]](https://flutter.dev/docs/development/tools/hot-reload) is a feature that Web developers are already very familiar with.
-It essentially means, that changes in the code are displayed in the running application near instantaneously.
-Thanks to its JIT Complier, The Flutter Framework is also able to provide this feature.
+It essentially means that changes in the code are displayed in the running application near instantaneously.
+Thanks to its JIT Compiler, The Flutter Framework is also able to provide this feature.

 ![Hot Reload](https://github.com/Fasust/flutter-guide/wiki//images/hot-reload.gif)